VIPriors/vipriors.github.io/call-for-papers.md

 ## Call for posters

 Authors of recent and relevant works (including works accepted at the main ECCV 2022 conference paper track) are invited to present a **poster** of their work at our workshop.
-Please apply by sending an email to [vipriors-ewi@tudelft.nl](mailto:vipriors-ewi@tudelft.nl) before **September 23rd, 2022**.
+Please apply by sending an email to [vipriors-ewi@tudelft.nl](mailto:vipriors-ewi@tudelft.nl) before **September 23rd, 2022**, including your published paper as an attachment.
 We will judge submissions as they come in, so authors can plan their attendance of the workshop early.